Ideology of the Chinese Communist Party: Reforms

-While it has been argued by Westerners that the reforms introduced by the CCP under Deng were a rejection of the party's Marxist heritage and ideology, the CCP does not view it as such.
+While it has been argued that the reforms introduced by the CCP under Deng were a rejection of the party's Marxist heritage and ideology, the CCP does not view it as such.
 The rationale behind the reforms was that the productive forces of China lagged behind the advanced culture and ideology developed by the party-state.
-In 1986, to end this deficiency, the party came to the conclusion that the main contradiction in Chinese society was that between the backward productive forces and the advanced culture and ideology of China.
+In 1986, to end this deficiency, the CCP came to the conclusion that the main contradiction in Chinese society was that between the backward productive forces and the advanced culture and ideology of China.
 By doing this, they deemphasized class struggle, and contradicted both Mao and Karl Marx, who both considered that class struggle was the main focus of the communist movement.
 According to this logic, thwarting the CCP's goal of advancing productive forces was synonymous with class struggle.
 The classical goal of class struggle was declared by Deng to have been achieved in 1976.
 While Mao had also emphasized the need to develop productive forces, under Deng it became paramount.

 Some have likened the CCP's position under Deng to that of the Communist Party of the Soviet Union under Joseph Stalin when he introduced the planned economy.
 Adrian Chan, the author of Chinese Marxism, opposes this view: "To Stalin, the development of productive forces was the prerequisite for the Soviet Union to become communist."
 He further argues that such a view does not make sense in light of the different situations; Stalin emphasized production because of the Soviet Union's backwardness in all areas, while in China, the reforms were seen as one way to further develop the productive forces.
 These interpretations, while not in agreement, shed light on the fact that Chinese socialism did change during the Deng era.
 In 1987, the Beijing Review stated that the achievements of socialism were "evaluated according to the level of the productive forces".

-Party theoretician and former Politburo member Hu Qiaomu in his thesis "Observe economic laws, speed up the Four Modernizations", published in 1978, argued that economic laws were objective, on par with natural laws.
+CCP theoretician and former Politburo member Hu Qiaomu in his thesis "Observe economic laws, speed up the Four Modernizations", published in 1978, argued that economic laws were objective, on par with natural laws.
 He insisted that economic laws were no more negotiable "than the law of gravity".
 Hu's conclusion was that the party was responsible for the socialist economy's acting on these economic laws.
 He believed that only an economy based on the individual would satisfy these laws, since "such an economy would be in accord with the productive forces".
 The CCP followed his line, and at the 12th National Congress, the party constitution was amended, stating that the private economy was a "needed complement to the socialist economy".
 This sentiment was echoed by Xue Muqiao; "practice shows that socialism is not necessarily based on a unified public ownership by the whole society".